The LCS (or League of Legends Championship Series) is a major LoL esports competition in North America.

 Other North American lineups suffer from similar issues.
 The only exception is Cloud9 who has repeatedly reached the Worlds Quarterfinals.
 An obvious choice when it comes to LCS betting, this team has the advantage of an experienced roster and excellent coaching.

-On the domestic front, they are the dominant force, after starting the regular season with 10 consecutive victories.
+On the domestic front, they are the dominant force, after starting the regular season with 11 consecutive victories and a score of 17 wins and 1 loss at the end of it.
 They are the team to beat in 2020, as reflected by the LCS odds which highlight their status as bookmakers’ favorites regardless of their opponents.

 As always, the real challenge for North American teams is to prove their quality in international esports tournaments such as the MSI and the Worlds.
 Past performance gives few reasons for optimism, but Cloud9 is playing amazingly and shouldn’t be underestimated.